bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 **Revert Volume to Snapshot**

 This action allows turning the volume back to the state of the snapshot.
+It is available to those snapshots that have a volume.

 In the dialogue window confirm your action.
 Please, note, the virtual machine the volume is assigned to will be rebooted.